Meet2304/Meet2304/README.md

 - 👋 Hi, I’m @Meet2304
-- 👀 I’m interested in Software Development
+- 👀 I’m interested in Website Development
 - 🌱 I’m currently learning HTML, CSS and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...